 Over the past several years the City and County have been approached by numerous waste to energy firms.
 While they often present technology that could turn greenwaste and other organics into energy the feasibility is unknown with respect to a publicly funded collection program.

 Some firms have expressed interest in the creation of a food waste collection program from local restaurants.
-The interest is often hampered because composting requires a permit issued from the State of Tennessee.
+The interest is often hampered because TDEC rules and regulations.